Ceratophyllum demersum

-Ceratophyllum demersum, commonly known as hornwort, rigid hornwort, coontail, or coon's tail, is a species of Ceratophyllum.
+Ceratophyllum demersum, commonly known as hornwort (a common name shared with the unrelated Anthocerotophyta), rigid hornwort, coontail, or coon's tail, is a species of flowering plant in the genus Ceratophyllum.
 It is a submerged, free-floating aquatic plant, with a cosmopolitan distribution, native to all continents except Antarctica.
-It is a harmful introduced weed in New Zealand.
+It is a harmful weed introduced in New Zealand.
 It is also a popular aquarium plant.
+Its genome has been sequenced to study angiosperm evolution.

 Description

 An aquatic plant, Ceratophyllum demersum has stems that reach lengths of 1–3 m, with numerous side shoots making a single specimen appear as a large, bushy mass.
 The leaves are produced in whorls of six to twelve, each leaf 8–40 mm long, simple, or forked into two to eight thread-like segments edged with spiny teeth; they are stiff and brittle.
 It is monoecious, with separate male and female flowers produced on the same plant.
 The flowers are small, 2 mm long, with eight or more greenish-brown petals; they are produced in the leaf axils.
 The fruit is a small nut 4–5 mm long, usually with three spines, two basal and one apical, 1–12 mm long.
 Plants with the two basal nut spines very short are sometimes distinguished as Ceratophyllum demersum var. apiculatum (Cham.)
 Asch., and those with no basal spines sometimes distinguished as Ceratophyllum demersum var. inerme Gay ex Radcl.-Sm.
-It can form turions: buds that sink to the bottom of the water that stay there during the winter and form new plants in spring.
+It can form turions: buds that sink to the bottom of the water and stay there during the winter before forming new plants in spring.

+Identification

+Rigid hornwort can be easily confused with soft hornwort (Ceratophyllum submersum), especially when there is young growth with less stiff leaves.
+A key feature to look out for is the number of times a leaf is branched: the leaves are only forked once or twice, rather than three to four times in soft hornwort.
+They are also rather more roughly toothed.

 Distribution and habitat

-Ceratophyllum demersum grows in lakes, ponds, and quiet streams with summer water temperatures of 15-30 °C and a rich nutrient status.
+Ceratophyllum demersum grows in lakes, ponds, and quiet streams with summer water temperatures of 15–30 °C and a rich nutrient status.
 In North America, it occurs in the entire US and Canada, except Newfoundland.
 In Europe, it has been reported as far north as at a latitude of 66 degrees in Norway.
 Other reported occurrences include China, Siberia (at 66 degrees North), Burkina Faso and in the Volta River in Ghana (Africa), Vietnam, and New Zealand (introduced).
 Ceratophyllum demersum grows in still or very slow-moving water.